Solemn gathering marks Flight 93 crash in Pennsylvania

 Flight 93, bound for San Francisco from Newark, New Jersey, never hit its intended target -- investigators believe the hijackers were planning to crash into either the U.S. Capitol or the White House -- because some of the passengers stormed the cockpit and attempted, unsuccessfully, to regain control of the aircraft.

-Pennsylvania Governor Tom Corbett said their actions, which caused the plan to crash, "set a new standard for American bravery."
+Pennsylvania Governor Tom Corbett said their actions, which caused the plane to crash, "set a new standard for American bravery."

 Paul Greengrass, who directed a feature film about Flight 93, said the passengers' achievement seems even more extraordinary today than it was a decade ago.